ledgerconnect/steemconnect.js/README.md

 2. Click on "My Apps" and then "+ New App" to set up a new app.

 3. Enter a name for your new app's Steem account.
-A popular convention is [app_name].app, for example Busy.org uses busy.app.
+A popular convention is [app_name].app, for example Busy uses busy.app.

 4. Pay the 6 STEEM account creation fee.